We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Try this: run your next two sales calls with your bot-based tool.
 Then run the following two with IceCubes.
 Pay attention to how prospects behave in each.
 Notice whether they're more candid, more relaxed, more willing to share real information when there's no bot sitting in the room.

-The difference won't be dramatic.
-It won't be a revelation.
-But it will be real.
-And over dozens of calls, those small differences in conversation quality compound into significantly better deal intelligence.
+The differences are subtle but consistent.
+And over dozens of calls, subtle improvements in conversation quality compound into meaningfully better deal intelligence.

 Getting Started